apache/airflow/docs/howto/operator/google/cloud/cloud_build.rst

 CloudBuildCreateBuildTriggerOperator
 ------------------------------------

 Creates a new Cloud Build trigger.
+This generated build trigger ID of the created build trigger, as the result of this operator, is not idempotent.

 For parameter definition, take a look at :class:`~airflow.providers.google.cloud.operators.cloud_build.CloudBuildCreateBuildTriggerOperator`